Sachin-deepak-S/login-register-form/README.md

 ![Form UI](images/form.png)

-> If the preview images are not visible, make sure the image names inside the `images` folder match the names used above.
+> If preview images are not visible, make sure the file names inside the `images` folder match the names used above.

 ---